cardano-foundation/developer-portal/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-If there is no issue for it, (i.e. typos or new article), remove the *issue* section and just provide the description.
+If there is no issue for your PR, (i.e. typos or new article), remove the *issue* section and just provide the description.

 -->